Devious Fish

 zsh documentation is a hassle: there’s a lot of it, it’s split across several man pages.
 Losing the --help and --man options to the built-ins is inconvenient.

-But so far, it’s proving to be a viable transition.
 Some things are improved, like the column-counting: there are escape sequences that direct zsh to stop and resume counting.
 It means a little more work to set the prompt, but avoids an ugly, unreliable counting algorithm hard-coded in the shell.

 Conclusion